 “Wide, durable, buoyant, high stability, very responsive, comes with features to prevent heat damage.”

 Among the 15 best surfboards for intermediate surfers reviewed, there are many features to put into consideration.
 For the primary attributes, see the table below.

 |South Bay Board Co.
 Premium Soft Top - Best Overall|

 |EPS foam, HDPE, and fiberglass||7, 8 and 88||Aqua, Black, Blue, and Red||49, 74 and 86||22.7, 22.9 and 25.4|

-Reviews of the Best Surfboards for Intermediate Surfers
+The 15 Best Surfboards for Intermediate Surfers Reviews

 With enough understanding of available surfboards, making your decision is simple.
 Consequently, you can highlight the best surfboards for intermediate surfers like you.
 I have reviewed the 15 potential options available; read through carefully.

 If you want a high-quality and well-fabricated surfboard, go for the South Bay Board Co.
 Premium Soft Top Surfboard.
 Three lengths are available, and they are 7’, 8’ and 8’8” with volumes of 49, 74 and 86 liters, respectively.

 Its major highlight, the construction, comprises EPS foam, HDPE, and fiberglass.
 It has an EPS core with a slick made from HDPE and features a triple-stringer system for extra strength.